rage/programming-23/data/part-2/4-simple-loops.md

 As you can see above, the program asks for several numbers, thanks to the `while` statement in the program.
 When the user types in -1, the `break` command is executed, which exits the loop and execution continues from the first line after the `while` block.

-With loops it is crucial that there is always a way to exit the loop at some point in the code, otherwise the repetition could go on forever.
+With loops, it is crucial that there is always a way to exit the loop at some point in the code, otherwise the repetition could go on forever.
 To illustrate this, let's change the above example a little:

 ```python
 number = int(input("Please type in a number, -1 to quit: "))